Nazanin Zaghari-Ratcliffe: Consular assistance

 In December 2020, in relation to Zaghari-Ratcliffe's imprisonment it was widely reported that British citizens arrested abroad do not have a right to government help or protection even if they are being tortured.
 However, in normal circumstances, British citizens abroad are eligible for consular assistance in times of need.
-The legal difficulty for the British Foreign Office in this particular case is that Zaghari-Ratcliffe was arrested in the country of her birth citizenship and in a country which does not recognise dual nationality for Iranian citizens.
+The legal difficulty for the British Foreign Office in this particular case was that Zaghari-Ratcliffe was arrested in the country of her birth citizenship and in a country which does not recognise dual nationality for Iranian citizens.
 Furthermore, during her visits to Iran, Zaghari-Ratcliffe entered the country using her Iranian passport.
 The FCDO have acknowledged the risk to dual nationals of arrest and detention in its travel advice to persons travelling to Iran.

 Release

 Zaghari-Ratcliffe was released, together with Anoosheh Ashoori, on 16 March 2022.
 Boarding a Royal Air Force of Oman plane, the pair arrived in Muscat that day and returned to the United Kingdom the next day in a government-chartered flight to RAF Brize Norton.
+Zaghari-Ratcliffe and her family stayed their first few days at Dorneywood, a government grace-and-favour country house.

 The decision to release her has been linked to the UK's payment of the £393.8 million debt related to the unfulfilled arms deal in the 1970s, although the Iranian government have denied this, and British Foreign Secretary Liz Truss called them "parallel issues".
 Other factors which have been described as contributory included her family's campaigning, British diplomacy's focus on the issue and an alignment of interests between the two countries during the Russian invasion of Ukraine.
 English humanitarian Terry Waite, who was held captive for four years in Lebanon from 1987 to 1991, said that Zaghari-Ratcliffe "should tell her story".

 Zaghari-Ratcliffe said in a press conference soon after her release that the feeling of returning home was "precious" and "glorious" but also criticised the government's response to her imprisonment commenting that "I have seen five foreign secretaries change over the course of six years.
 How many foreign secretaries does it take for someone to come home?" and "We all know… how I came home.
 It should have happened exactly six years ago."
 Former foreign secretary Jeremy Hunt sympathised with this, arguing on social media that "Those criticising Nazanin [for her views on her imprisonment] have got it so wrong.
 She doesn't owe us gratitude: we owe her an explanation.
 She's absolutely right that it took too long to bring her home."